rispoli-lab/Bilateral-Breast-Fusion-/README.md

 # Bilateral-Breast-Fusion- User manual

-This code uses affine transformation and the level-set method to create modified bilateral breast models that can be seamlessly fused with whole body human models.
+This code uses mirroring, one-dimensional extrusion and the level-set method to create modified bilateral breast models from a single breast model.
+One-dimensional extrusion method mimic of supine postion breat models, because gravity makes breast traight down.
+The bilateral breast models and whole body human models are seemlessley fused by the mean-curvature driven level set function.
 The integrated models can be used for the study of Specific Absorption Rate (SAR) and thermal analysis in radio-frequency(RF) exposure.
+The following methology have potentials to be applied on any patient-based whole-body models and breast models.

 ### Example models:
 #### Breast models: